Dichotomophthora

 Index Fungorum number: IF 506175; Facesoffungi number: FoF 08348, 5 morphological species (Species Fungorum, 2022), 4 species with molecular data.

 Pathogenic on host.
+Sexual morph: Unknown.
 Asexual morph: Conidiophores macronematous, mononematous, unbranched or irregularly branched, sometimes swollen and repeatedly dichotomously or trichotomously branched or lobed at apex, forming a stipe and head; stipe hyaline to brown; branches usually short.
 Conidiogenous cells mono- or polytretic, integrated, terminal, lobed, cicatrized.
 Conidia solitary, dry, simple, ellipsoidal to cylindrical, rounded at ends, subhyaline to brown, multi-distoseptate.
 Microconidia ovoid, 0–2-distoseptate.
-Sclerotia often formed in culture resembling immature perithecia, semi- or immersed in agar, subglobose, ellipsoidal, ovoid, dark brown or black.
-Sexual morph: unknown (Adapted from Ellis, 1971 and Marin-Felix et al., 2019).
+Sclerotia often formed in culture resembling immature perithecia, semi- or immersed in agar, subglobose, ellipsoidal, ovoid, dark brown or black (adapted from Ellis 1971, Marin-Felix et al. 2019).

 Type species: Dichotomophthora portulacae Mehrl. & Fitzp. ex M.B.
 Ellis